aholachek/redux-usage-report/README.md

 ### Debugging Example

 When you use the `reduxReport.generate` function, you might want to see why certain parts of the store are marked `used`.
 It's possible that they are accessed simply as a side effect, for instance when doing a deep comparison of state in a `PureComponent`, which means weren't actually necessary to render the current state of the app.
-In order to investigate further, you can provide a third argument to `generateReduxReport`: an array of redux paths that, when accessed, should trigger a debugger statement so that you can explore the call stack.
+In order to investigate further, in the console you can call you can provide a third argument to `generateReduxReport`: an array of redux paths that, when accessed, should trigger a debugger statement so that you can explore the call stack.
 The paths should be in the form:

 ```
 "a.b.c.2.d"